cayrusa/ShatteredAscension-PreludeBooklet/PreludeBooklet.md

 ### Phase 4: Finalisation

 1. **Trade**.
-Players with Perks relative to opening Trade Agreements can use them to open Trade Agreements between willing players.
-They can open Trade Agreements they are not a part of.
-Players do not need a Trade Agreement Perk to self-trade.
+Players with Perks relative to opening Trade Agreements can use them to open Trade Agreements between willing players, even Trade Agreements they are not a part of.
 After this, place the indicated number of Trade Goods on all active Trade Agreements.
 2. **Assembly**.
 Players with Perks to affect the agendas may use them in initiative order, then conduct an Assembly where players have as many votes as the influence value of their Home System (to a minimum of 1), plus bonus votes from the Perks of their prelude Cards.
 Voice of the Council may not be called.
 For the purpose of resolving the agendas, this assembly is considered as taking place in the first round of the game (the one that will start after the prelude is done).
 3. **Victory Points**.
 Every player gains 2 Victory Points.
 4. **Racial Upgrade**.
 Conduct the "Unlock Racial Upgrades" step of the Status Phase.
 Players can only use their Trade Goods to pay.